mesosphere/marathon-lb/README.md

  * Use service ports within the reserved range (which is 10000 to 10100 by default).
 This will prevent port conflicts, and ensure reloads don't result in connection errors.
  * Avoid using the `HAPROXY_{n}_PORT` label; prefer defining service ports.
  * Consider running multiple marathon-lb instances.
-In practice, 2 or more should be used to provide high availability.
+In practice, 3 or more should be used to provide high availability for production workloads.
+Running 1 instance is never recommended, and unless you have significant load running more than 5 instances may not add value.
+The number of MLB instances you run will vary depending on workload and the amount of failure tolerance required.
 Note: **do not** run marathon-lb on every node in your cluster.
 This is considered an anti-pattern due to the implications of hammering the Marathon API and excess health checking.
  * Consider using a dedicated load balancer in front of marathon-lb to permit upgrades/changes.
 Common choices include an ELB (on AWS) or a hardware load balancer for on-premise installations.
  * Use separate marathon-lb groups (specified with `--group`) for internal and external load balancing.
 On DC/OS, the default group is `external`.
 A simple `options.json` for an internal load balancer would be: